nshrimal11/Data_Analytics_Projects/Coffee_Sales_Dashboard/README.md

 The project followed a systematic approach, with the following key steps:

-### 1. Data Preparation and Cleaning
+### 1. Data Cleaning & Preparation

 - **Data Integration**:
   - Used **XLOOKUP** to populate customer-related columns in the Orders table (Customer Name, Email, Country) by referencing the Customers table.
-The formula was applied three times, once for each column, ensuring accurate data retrieval.
-  - Implemented **INDEX MATCH** to dynamically populate product-related columns (Coffee Type, Roast Type, Size, Unit Price, Sales) from the Products table.
-A single formula was designed to flexibly retrieve all product attributes, improving efficiency.
+  - Implemented **INDEX MATCH** to dynamically fetch product data (Coffee Type, Roast Type, Size, Unit Price, Sales) from the Products table, using a single dynamic formula to streamline the process.
 - **Data Formatting**:
-  - Formatted the Date column to ensure consistent date representation.
+  - Standardized the Date column for consistency.
-  - Converted the Size column to include units (e.g., "kg") for clarity.
+  - Appended units ("kg") to the Size column and applied currency formatting to price and sales columns for clarity.
-  - Applied currency formatting to the Unit Price and Sales columns to enhance readability.
 - **Duplicate Removal**:
-  - Selected the entire dataset and used the **Remove Duplicates** feature under the 'Data' tab to eliminate redundant records, ensuring data accuracy.
+  - Removed duplicates using Excel’s 'Remove Duplicates' tool to ensure data quality.
 - **Table Conversion**:
-  - Converted the cleaned dataset into an Excel **Data Table** (using `Ctrl + T`) to enable dynamic referencing and simplify further analysis.
+  - Converted the dataset into an Excel Data Table for dynamic referencing and ease of analysis.

 ### 2. Data Analysis and Visualization